Nuclear Renaissance/ Bruce Gellerman

 GELLERMAN: Lot of money.

 PETITE: It is a lot of money.
-You know, these are very large capital investments just like any large generating station is.
+These are, you know, very large capital investments just like any large generating station is.
 But again, as you look at the life of that plant, the fuel costs associated with nuclear is much less than the other generation, and so it pays benefits to the company, the shareholders and the customers over the long-term.

-GELLERMAN: To jumpstart the nation’s stagnant nuclear industry, the federal government is providing $13 billion in incentives and subsidies.
-If there is an accident, utilities’ liability is largely covered.
+GELLERMAN: To jumpstart the nation’s stagnate nuclear industry, the federal government is providing $13 billion in incentives and subsidies.
+If there is an accident the utilities liability is largely covered.
 The licensing process has also been streamlined, and taxpayers will pay half the $47 million application fee.
-Anti-nuclear activist Mary Olsen says that money is just a down payment on the trillions of dollars nuclear power will eventually cost.
+Anti-nuclear activist Mary Olsen says the money is just a down payment on the trillions of dollars nuclear power will eventually cost.

 OLSEN: Nuclear power is not cost-effective or competitive.
-The only way to build new reactors in the United Sates is to put tax dollars into it.
+The only way to build new reactors is put tax dollars into it.
 What if we put trillions of dollars into wind, efficiency and solar?
 Couldn’t we do it faster?
 I bet we could.